 Remember, applications are accepted online ONLY.

-- After submission of the LOI, the Alliance will invite the selected applicants to submit full-length proposals as well as an interview.
+- After submission of the LOI, PSSCRA will invite the selected applicants to submit Full Length Proposals.

 - All proposals will undergo peer review by the PSSCRA Scientific Review Council and the Prize Advisory Board.